dbeley/youtube_extract/README.md

 Be sure to read the csv file using the tab character `\t` as field separator in your spreadsheet software of choice.

-It's quite slow at the moment and unpredictable, expect ~400 seconds for extracting a channel containing 400 videos.
+It's quite slow and unpredictable, expect ~400 seconds for extracting all videos metadata from a channel containing 400 videos.

 ### Fields extracted